 LGFA member councils highlighted with year of joining

-Note there are 4 councils not currently members of LGFA.
-Some of these (notably Regional Councils) may overlap on this map.
-There is one Council Controlled Organisation that is a member l Credit ratings Cicuit raungs
+Note there are 3 councils not currently members of LGFA.
+Some of these (notably Regional Council) may overlap on this map.
+There is one Council Controlled Organisation that is a member

 Source: LGFA, PwC Quarterly Local Government Debt Report